nodesocket/baseball-stats.net/docs/hitting/obp.md

 On-base percentage is added to [slugging average (SLG)](/hitting/slg/) to determine [on-base plus slugging (OPS)](/hitting/ops/).

 !!! quote "Factoids"
-    * The record for the highest career OBP by a hitter, based on over 3000 plate appearances, is .482 by Ted Williams.
+    * The MLB record for highest career OBP by a hitter, based on over 3,000 plate appearances, is .482 by Ted Williams.

     * The single season record OBP is held by Barry Bonds who achieved a .609 OBP with the San Francisco Giants in 2004.
 Bonds also holds the number two spot for OBP with .581 in 2002.